-Join Brad Batesole for an in-depth discussion in this video A/B testing, part of Up and Running with LinkedIn Sponsored Content.
+Join Brad Batesole for an in-depth discussion in this video A/B testing, part of LinkedIn Sponsored Content.

 - [Voiceover] One of the best ways to optimize campaign performance is to A/B test variations.
 And you'll do this by setting up two identical offerings and then adjusting a single variable in one of them.
 So you might start by trying two different images, then you'll pick your winner, and go on to make two new advertisements, but this time testing two different headlines, then test two calls to action and so on.
 You can't clearly identify a winner if multiple variables are present per each test, so you want to stick to one change per A/B test and test it until the results are statistically significant and you've been able to determine a winner.